 Prior to joining the Walker, Umolu held curatorial positions at the european biennial of contemporary Art Manifesta 8, region of Murcia, Spain and the Serpentine Gallery, London.
 She has also contributed to programming at Iniva and Tate Modern, London.

 Umolu’s exhibitions and projects have received grant awards from the National Endowment for the Arts, the Harpo Foundation, the Elizabeth Firestone Graham Foundation, the British Council, the Swiss arts council Pro Helvetia and The Royal Norwegian Embassy.

 She has been a visiting lecturer, critic and speaker at a number of international universities including Cranbrook Academy of Art, Bloomfield Hills; University of Michigan, Ann Arbor; the University of Minnesota, Minneapolis; the Bartlett School of Architecture, University College London; Goldsmiths, University of London; Jagiellonian University, Krakow; and University of the Witwatersrand, Johannesburg, among others.

-Her writing has appeared in numerous catalogs and journals, including Art in America and Afterimage: The Journal of Media Arts and Cultural Criticism.
+Her writing has appeared in numerous catalogs and journals, including Art in America, Afterimage: The Journal of Media Arts and Cultural Criticism and the Studio Museum in Harlem’s Studio magazine.

 Umolu received an MA with honors in Architectural Design from the University of Edinburgh and an MA with Distinction in Curating Contemporary Art from the Royal College of Art, London.